EPCCed/2026-03-02-Fortran-intro/_episodes/11-characters-strings.md

    i = iachar("A")           ! i = 65
    c = achar(i)              ! c = "A"; requires 1 <= i <= 127
 ```
+Remember that in ASCII the upper case characters `A` to `Z` have integer values
+65 to 90, while the lower case characters `a` to `z` have integer values 97 to
+122.

-If character variables are compared, then each letter is compared
+If `character` variables are compared, then each letter is compared
 left-to-right until a difference is found (or not).
-If the variables
+If the variables have
-have different lengths, then the shorter is padded with blanks.
+different lengths, then the shorter is padded with blanks.

 ### Some other intrinsic functions